Brownbear2710/Geometry-Advanced/README.md

 # Geometry-Advanced

-The repo is stil incomplete and will be updated.
+The repo is still incomplete and will be updated.

 ## Covered Problems
 1. Minimum Diameter Circle